 There are specific rules concerning work hours, overtime, annual leave, unemployment insurance and termination.

 Live-in staff will expect food and accommodation as part of the package.
 Live-out staff may expect additional pay to compensate them for travel costs and, if working a full day, at least one meal should be provided to them at lunchtime.

 Although not an obligation, it is normal for domestic staff to receive a thirteenth check in December as an additional bonus to their regular pay.

-Leave for domestic workers in Cape Town
+Annual leave for domestic workers in Cape Town

-New mothers are entitled to four consecutive months of maternity leave, which may be paid or unpaid at the discretion of the employer.
+New mothers are entitled to four months of maternity leave, which may be paid or unpaid at the discretion of the employer.
 The job must be reserved for them should they choose to return.

 Staff can also request to take family responsibility leave to look after a sick child or to attend a funeral of one of their extended family.
 Employees are entitled to three days of family responsibility a year, but domestic employers are usually flexible about this.

 Cigna Global Health Insurance.
 20% off premiums booked before 31st March